Fredericcelerse/DataConsistency/README.md

 # DataConsistency
-This introductory project demonstrates the importance of verifying the data consistency prio to use any ML approach.
+This introductory project demonstrates the importance of verifying data consistency prior to using any ML approach.

-In this example, we show how to measure possible correlations between the features of the dataset and the corresponded targets.
+In this example, we show how to measure possible correlations between the features of the dataset and the corresponding targets.

 ## Prerequisites